Distributed Computing by Mobile Robots: Uniform Circle Formation: Conclusions

-Recall that {\tt Point} and {\tt Uniform Circle} are the only patterns that can be formed from every initial configuration, even if the system is fully synchronous, the robots are provided with chirality, and the adversarial scheduler does not have the power of interrupting the robots' movements.
-In light of the result of~\cite{CieFPS12} for {\tt Point}, Theorem \ref{final} implies that asynchrony is not a computational handicap, and that additional powers such as chirality and rigidity are computationally irrelevant, except perhaps when $n=4$.
+Recall that no pattern other than {\tt Point} and {\tt Uniform Circle} can be formed from every initial configuration, even if the system is fully synchronous, the robots are provided with chirality, and the adversarial scheduler does not have the power of interrupting the robots' movements (rigidity).
+In light of the result of~\cite{CieFPS12} for {\tt Point}, Theorem \ref{final} implies that asynchrony is not a computational handicap, and that additional powers such as chirality and rigidity are computationally irrelevant.